iTaxoTools/ABGDpy/src/abgd/c/README.md

 -- Accept a Python dictionary object as a single argument -- Change variable `dirfiles` into a `const char`
--- Replace some `exit(1)` occurences with Python exceptions -- Fetch and use module global `separator` for all pathnames -- No longer prefix output files with input basename -- Add option for stdout/stderr redirection to a file
+-- Replace some `exit(1)` occurences with Python exceptions -- No longer prefix output files with input basename -- Add option for stdout/stderr redirection to a file